Shreya-2804/CODSOFT/README.md

-This is my codsoft internship
+This is my codsoft internship on Python Programming.
 These are the tasks done by me# CODSOFT